 That first round produced some exciting material that is now available to all GRADnet researchers, while those who created it each won a useful prize as well as learning some further skills for their future careers.

-We now have the student-led on-line learning modules available under the main Training page of the VRE:
+We now have the student-led on-line learning modules available here as follows:

 - Getting started with LaTeX created by Rosh Sellehewa, University of Surrey and April Cridland, University of Sussex